-Your system administrator has the ability to configure the implementation of Clarity Human Services 2FA using two methods: mandatory and self-enrolled.
+Your system administrator has two options for configuring the implementation of Clarity Human Services 2FA:

-- Mandatory (recommended) - all users are required to use a 2FA method for logging in
+- Mandatory (recommended): All users must use a 2FA method for logging in.

-In addition to the authentication configurations described above, system administrators may enable additional configurations to the 2FA functionality system-wide.
+In addition to the authentication configurations described above, system administrators may enable additional system-wide 2FA settings:

 Note: for this article, the 2FA configuration is depicted with Enable Trusted Devices and Allow Email Authentication settings enabled.

-Selecting this option and clicking the Next button will send an email containing a 6-digit code to the email address associated with your account.
+If you are using the email option, the system sends an email containing a 6-digit code to the email address associated with your account.

-Once you receive the email, enter the code into the dialog box and click Verify Code to complete the login process.
-You may also click the *Resend Code button to have another code generated and sent to your email address.
+Once you receive the email, enter the code into the dialog box and click VERIFY CODE to complete the login process.
+You may also click RESEND CODE to have a new code sent to your email address.

-If you do not receive an email, please be sure to check your junk/spam folder.
+If you do not receive an email, please check your junk/spam folder.

-If you are unable to receive the email code, please reach out to your IT department.
-They'll be able to whitelist the incoming email address so that it will be marked as a safe sender.
-Please provide them with the following email address: firstname.lastname@example.org.
+If you are unable to receive the email code, please ask your IT department to whitelist the incoming email address (firstname.lastname@example.org) so that it will be marked as a safe sender.
 Once your IT department has whitelisted the incoming email address, log on and have the code re-sent to your email address.

 If you continue to have difficulty receiving email, we recommend downloading and using an authenticator app instead.
-If you have already attempted to receive a code by email, you will need to contact Support first to have the code reset.
+If you have already attempted to obtain a code by email, you will need to ask Bitfocus Support to reset the code.

 Subsequent Logins with 2FA Enabled

-If you selected the email option, an email with a new code will be sent upon entering your username and password.
+- If you are using the email option, the system will send an email with a new code after you enter your username and password.

-If you selected the authentication app method, you'll be required to open the app and enter the code displayed.
+- If you are using the Authenticator App method, you'll be required to open the app and enter the code displayed.

 Self-Enrolling in Two-Factor Authentication